 Dentist Marietta, GA

 Who is the single medical care provider you see more than any other?
-For many people, the answer is: their general dentist.
+For many people, the answer is: their dentist, also known as a Doctor of Dental Surgery or DDS in short.
 There’s a good reason for that– it’s because general dentistry is exclusively oriented toward the prevention of disease.
 In fact, it is approximated that virtually 65 percent of all dental treatment plans are either diagnostic or preventative.
 By placing a strong emphasis on oral health and effective hygiene, general dentists help people avoid the progression of oral health conditions.
 If left without treatment, these eventually cause pain, lost time at work or school– and an estimated cost of billions of dollars yearly.

 General dentists are the principal providers of dental treatment to people of all ages.
 At a periodic visit to your family dental office, you will most likely have an extensive assessment of your mouth (including teeth, gums, and other structures), a skilled cleaning, and a conversation regarding your dental (and overall) health and wellness.
 If your assessment exposes the existence of tooth decay, you will quite possibly also have a filling in the impacted tooth.
 Yet these types of techniques, although commonplace, are barely the primary services your general dentist offers.